luzianscherrer/defichain-compound/README.md

 In case `npm` is not already available please see [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+After the installation a config file needs to be created (see below).
+Once the config file is ready, simply execute the command `defichain-compound`.
+It will then prompt for the wallet passphrase and fork a daemon process in the background that will constantly be running and acting according to the configured actions.

 ## Configuration

 The default config file is `~/.defichain-compound`.
 Using the `--conf` option a different location for the config file can be chosen.